mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ```

 This warning indicates that no encoding has been set for the project files, i.e., for the source and resource files of the project.
-To set the file encoding to UTF-8, include the following line in the `properties` section in the Maven project object model, `pom.xml`:
+To set the file encoding to UTF-8, include the following line in the `properties` section in the project object model, `pom.xml`:

 ```xml
 <project>